getarbind/Unsupervised-Algorithms-in-Machine-Learning-Final-Project/readme.md

 ### **Step 2: Loading the Dataset**
-- It reads a dataset named **"CC GENERAL.csv"**, which likely contains credit card transaction data.
+- It reads a dataset named **"CC GENERAL.csv"**, which contains credit card transaction data.
 - The dataset shape is printed to understand the number of rows and columns.
 - The first few rows are displayed using `data.head()`, and summary statistics are generated using `data.describe()`.